violetacf/violetacf/README.md

 - 🌱 I’m currently learning **AWS, TypeScript, Tailwind**

+- 💮 At the moment I am working on a [florist website](https://lilybloom.onrender.com/) for a friend

-- 👩‍💻 All of my projects are available at [my personal site](https://violeta-portfolio.onrender.com/)
+- 👩‍💻 All of my projects are available at [my personal site](https://violeta.cique.es/)

 - 📫 How to reach me **violeta@cique.es**